MicrosoftDocs/azure-devops-docs/docs/artifacts/includes/nuget/publish.md

 ms.date: 04/06/2020
 ---

-With Azure Artifacts you can publish your NuGet packages to public or private feeds and share them with your consumers depending on your feed's visibility settings.
+With Azure Artifacts, you can publish your NuGet packages to public or private feeds, and then share them with others, depending on your feed's visibility settings.

+Here's how to connect to your feed and publish a package.

 [!INCLUDE [](nuget-publish-endpoint.md)]